 - Game tree display

-- Engine analysis using Leela Zero, either live analysis or batch analysis of entire files
+- Engine analysis using KataGo or Leela Zero, either live analysis or batch analysis of entire files

 - Tracks analysis by multiple engines and displays multiple winrate graphs